oracle-livelabs/database/23aifree/json-duality-migrator/json-duality-migrator.md

 In this lab, you will:

 - Create a native JSON collection
-- Import the data from the JSON files extracted from another database into Oracle Database 23.4
+- Import data from JSON files
 - Run the JSON-To-Duality Migrator (both converter and importer)
 - Validate the newly created objects (tables and duality views)

 ### Prerequisites

-- Oracle Database 23.4
+- Oracle Database 23ai, version 23.4 or above
-- All previous labs successfully completed

 ## Task 1: Clean up the environment:

-1. Follow these steps to clean up your environment:
+1. Follow these steps to clean up your environment.
+These steps are only needed in case you're running the workshop more than once.
+If this is the first time you are using this workshop, you can skip the cleanup.

     ```
     <copy>
-    DROP VIEW if exists ADMIN.CONF_SCHEDULE_DUALITY;
+    DROP VIEW if exists CONF_SCHEDULE_DUALITY;
-    DROP TABLE if exists ADMIN.CONF_SCHEDULE PURGE;
+    DROP TABLE if exists CONF_SCHEDULE PURGE;
-    DROP TABLE if exists ADMIN.CONF_SCHEDULE_SCHEDULE PURGE;
+    DROP TABLE if exists CONF_SCHEDULE_SCHEDULE PURGE;
-    DROP TABLE if exists ADMIN.CONF_SCHEDULE_ROOT PURGE;
+    DROP TABLE if exists CONF_SCHEDULE_ROOT PURGE;
     </copy>
     ```